byterubpay/byterub-site/_posts/2016-02-14-overview-and-logs-for-the-dev-meeting-held-on-2016-02-14.md

 - flattened CMake issues (DNSSEC will work again)
 - the possibilities of inconstent database state and the mempool transactions "have been clobbered"

-Amongst other stuff not mentioned, but copying here from moneromoos milestone work:
+Amongst other stuff not mentioned, but copying here from byterubmoos milestone work:

 - fixes for the wallet creating txes over max size the daemon will accept
 - more work on tests (including tests for the MRL-0004 changes)